stablekernel/aqueduct/docs/docs/index.md

 ### Running and Concurrency

-Aqueduct applications are run with a command line tool, which can also open debugging and instrumentation tools and specify how many threads the application should run on:
+Aqueduct applications are run with the `aqueduct` command line tool, which can also open debugging and instrumentation tools and specify how many threads the application should run on:

 ```
 aqueduct serve --observe --isolates 5
 ```

-Run applications detached or still connected to the shell (how a tool like Heroku expects):
+Run applications detached or still connected to the shell:

 ```
 aqueduct serve --detached --port $PORT
 ```

-Aqueduct applications threads are isolated - they share no memory with other threads - and each runs a replica of the same web server.
-Pooling resources is effectively achieved through this mechanism.
+Aqueduct applications are multi-isolate (multi-threaded).
+Each isolate runs a replica of the same web server with its own set of resources like database connections.
+This makes behavior like database connection pooling implicit and painless.

 ### Querying a Database

-Much of the time, a request is handled by sending one or more commands to a database to either get data or send data.
-This is done with `Query<T>` objects.
+Aqueduct applications have a built-in ORM.
+Database commands are executed with instances of `Query<T>`.

 ```dart
 import 'package:aqueduct/aqueduct.dart'